newaeonweb/responsiveboilerplate/README.md

   </pre>

-* This code on render display a side by side column, ie your screen with two equal column.
+<i>* This code on render display a side by side column, ie your screen with two equal column.</i>

 - You can play with your columns to fit your needs and adjust to your own design.